 “Save for Christmas?
 It’s too early to talk about Christmas!”
 I hear you say.
-But if Coles and Woolies can sell Fruit Mince Pies already, then I can sure as heck write a post to help you pay for said baked goods.
+But if Coles and Woolies can sell Fruit Mince Pies in September, then I can sure as heck write a post to help you pay for said baked goods.

 Can you actually believe it, Christmas is literally three months away today (unless you’re reading this later, in which case – panic!).
 But don’t worry, I have a few tips for you on how to make sure that you enjoy your Christmas season without breaking the bank.

 My first suggestion to save for Christmas is to start planning now.
 Being intentional is so important to make sure you’re living in alignment with your values.
 The decisions that you make now are going to be made from your pre-frontal cortex – that super-smart part of your brain that is able to be objective and rational – which is going to mean you’re going to feel much more relaxed and under control by the time Christmas rolls around.
 Here are a few things you may want to plan for: